eric g johnson law

 February 10, 2021Eric G. Johnson

 A driving under the influence (DUI) conviction can significantly affect your life, but it can be even more devastating for college students.
 Regardless of age, a DUI can affect college acceptances, student status, scholarships, and future employment.
 If you’re facing a DUI charge, reach out to an experienced Louisiana DUI defense attorney to help protect your future.
+We at John D. & Eric G. Johnson Law Firm can provide you with extensive guidance and support when you retain our services.

-Financial Consequences
+Financial Consequences of a DUI Conviction

 Aside from fines, college students may have other serious financial repercussions if they are convicted of DUI.
-Many scholarships are contingent on students following all state laws and university policies; otherwise, they forfeit any scholarships, financial aid, or grants.
-Students may also lose on-campus housing, forcing them to pay for an apartment.
-Long-term, a DUI conviction may negatively impact one’s ability to land a well-paying job.
+Many scholarships are contingent on students following all state laws and university policies; otherwise, they forfeit any scholarships, financial aid, or grants, including the potential loss of an athletic scholarship.

 Lost Military Opportunities